-Basic Plan members and Coordinated Plan members were required to contribute 9.10 percent and 6.50 percent, respectively, of their annual covered salary in calendar year 2015.
-The Charter School was required to contribute the following percentages of annual covered payroll: 11.78 percent for Basic Plan members and 7.50 percent of Coordinated Plan members.
-The Charter School's contributions to the GERF for the years ending June 30, 2016 and 2015 were \$16,466 and \$11,515.
+Basic Plan members and Coordinated Plan members were required to contribute 9.10 percent and 6.50 percent, respectively, of their annual covered salary in fiscal year 2017.
+In fiscal year 2017, the Charter School was required to contribute the following percentages of annual covered payroll: 11.78 percent for Basic Plan members and 7.50 percent of Coordinated Plan members.
+The Charter School's contributions to the GERF for June 30, 2017, 2016 and 2015 were \$11,015, \$16,466 and \$11,515.
 The Charter School's contributions were equal to the contractually required contributions for each year as set by Minnesota statute.